-- Continued to install on-track and off-track foundations in Segment 3. - Continued installation of OCS poles, cantilevers, and wires in Segment 3 following the foundations. - Potholed at proposed OCS locations and utility locations in all Segments in advance of foundation installation.
+- Continued to install on-track and off-track foundations in Segments 3 and 4 as conflicts are resolved. - Continued installation of OCS poles, cantilevers, and wires in Segment 3 following the foundations. - Began installation of shunt wire in Segment 2. - Potholed at proposed OCS locations and utility locations in all Segments in advance of foundation installation.
 BBII and PCEP also continued to resolve conflicts found during the potholing process, such as loose concrete, asphalt, and other debris, and continued designing solutions for those conflicts that cannot be avoided.
-The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - Continued to install ductbank and manholes, drainage, and form and rebar work at TPS-1.
-Completed drainage work along blast wall in coordinate with the SSF Station project. - Continued site work and utility removal at PS-5. - Begin fence and site work at PS-2. - Continued to install signal ductbank, conduits, and cables in Segment 2. - Continued to install signal ductbank, conduits, and cables in Segment 4. - Performed cable termination at CP Michael, De la Cruz, CP Coast, and CP Delmas. - Set Wayside Power Cubicle (WPC) at MP 47.17. - Installed signal cases at CP Coast and CP De la Cruz. - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4 at various control points and crossings. - Continued installation of insulated joints (IJs) in Segment 3. - Performed switch isolation in Segment 1. - Install overhead bridge attachments at various locations in Segment 2 and 3.
+The conflicts must be resolved before installation of foundations at those locations. - Relocated signal cables and remove abandoned facilities found in conflict with planned OCS foundations as conflicts were identified. - Continued site work and began ductbank and ground grid installations, and began preparations of additional staging area required for construction at PS-5. - Continued site work and began utility protection at PS-2. - Continued drainage work at PS-4. - Continued to install signal ductbank, conduits, and cables in Segment 2. - Continued to install signal ductbank, conduits, and cables in Segment 4. - Performed cable installation at Control Point (CP) Shark, CP Bird, and CP Alameda. - Performed cable termination at CP Shark, CP Bird, and CP Delmas. - Set signal houses at Caltrain (CT) 10.73 and 10.90. - Performed pre-testing at multiple signal locations. - Continued drilling of rails for impedance bond connections in Segments 1, 2, 3 and 4 at various control points and crossings. - Continued installation of insulated joints (IJs) in Segment 3. - Performed switch isolation in Segment 1 and Segment 2.

-- Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Discussed and planned advanced off-track OCS foundation installation in Segment 1 using 95% design.
-Tentative plan is to perform that work in July pending availability of right of way acquisition and completion of potholing. - Continued coordination with the City of Burlingame and the Broadway Grade Separation Project on right of way needs in order to construct PS-3. - Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Continued planning for signal cutovers in Segment 4. - Continued to progress the TPS interconnection design for TPS-1 and TPS-2.
-Received Issued for Construction Design (IFC) for TPS-2 and continued to progress TPS-1 interconnection design towards IFC. - Continued to work with PG&E on packaging and bidding of interconnection construction.
-That work will now be performed by PG&E as a part of the Supplemental Agreements. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued data conversion and model validation for the single phase study. - PG&E continued work at East Grand and FMC substations.
+- Install overhead bridge attachments at various locations in Segment 3. - Progressed the OCS design with BBII in all segments, which included submittal and review of Design Change Notices for revised foundation locations. - Continued to plan for advanced off-track OCS foundation installation in Segment 1 using 95% design.
+Tentative plan is to perform that work in late August/early September pending availability of right of way acquisition and completion of potholing. - Received approval of additional Right of Way from the City of Burlingame to advance design of PS-3. - Coordinated design review with local jurisdictions for the OCS, traction power facilities, and bridge attachments design, including responses to comments from jurisdictions. - Continued to review and coordinate signal and communication design submittals with BBII. - Continued discussions with FRA and CPUC on grade crossing design. - Continued planning for signal cutovers in Segment 4. - Continued to progress the TPS interconnection design for TPS-1 and TPS-2.
+IFC design packages are final with Statement of No Objection. - Continued to work with PG&E on packaging and bidding of interconnection construction.
+Contractor has been selected by PG&E for TPS-2 interconnection. - Worked with BBII through Site Specific Work Plans (SSWP) for upcoming field work. - Continued data conversion and model validation for the single phase study. - PG&E continued work at East Grand and FMC substations.